Most of us are guilty of #15.

-Many people struggle with going to bed at the same time every night—especially once the weekend rolls around.
-Or when the latest Netflix series arrives.
-Or when family dinner just won't end.
+Many people struggle with going to bed at the same time every night –especially once the weekend rolls around, when the latest Netflix series arrives, or when family dinner just won't end.
 Going to bed and getting up at the same or similar times helps to strengthen your circadian rhythm and establish a stable internal body clock, which makes it much easier to avoid making other sleep-affecting mistakes.

-Solution: If you find yourself procrastinating going to bed, think about making updates to your sleep space so that you look forward to the experience.
+Solution: If you find yourself procrastinating going to bed (also known as 'revenge bedtime procrastination'), think about making updates to your sleep space so that you look forward to the experience.
 Setting a bedtime alarm will help you get into the habit of going to bed at the same time every night.
 Finally, try to avoid scheduling anything too late in the evening, so that you have around two hours of wind-down time at home before your head hits the pillow.

 Mistake #3: Napping too hard

-Solution: When you nap, take yourself into a dark, cool room and set an alarm for 20 minutes time, and don't hit Snooze.
+Solution: When you nap, take yourself into a dark, cool room, set an alarm for 20 minutes, and don't hit 'snooze'.